 Tel: (212) 261 29 91

-The sultan's hunting lodge and a resting place.
-Maslak Pavilion is a combination of several kiosks built during the times of Sultan Abdulaziz (1861-1876).
+The Maslak Pavilion was sultan's hunting lodge and a resting place.
+The Pavilion is a combination of several kiosks built during the times of Sultan Abdulaziz (1861-1876).
 Kiosks which are survived until our days are; Kasr-i Humayun (imperial kiosk), Mabeyn-i Humayun (imperial court), Limonluk (lemon mansion), Cadir, and Pasalar (generals).
 The imperial kiosk has the bedroom and working room of the Sultan Abdulhamit II.
 The complex was opened as a museum in 1986.
 One of the pavilions of the palace now serves as a cafeteria.

 Open daily between 9:00 a.m. - 5:00 p.m. except Mondays.